by Ricardo Fernández Serrata

 Generates an array of any length of truly random numbers, no server required, all thanks to /dev/urandom.

-Because of legacy and portability this doesn't use `head` nor `xxd` commands, instead reads a file generated by `dd`.
-This is required because AM reads shell stdout as 7bit ASCII, but "full" Bytes have max randomness.
+Because of legacy and portability this doesn't use `head` nor `xxd` commands.
+This is required because AM reads shell stdout as 7bit ASCII, but "full" Bytes are required for max randomness.

-Like my Seeded RNG flow ( llamalab.com/automate/community/flows/38704 ), all numbers are 32bit signed integers.
+Similar to my Seeded RNG flow ( llamalab.com/automate/community/flows/38704 ), all numbers fit as 32bit signed integers.

 Rate and review within the app in the Community section.